Household Hazards – Toxic Hazards for Cats

 I think my cat has been poisoned.
 What should I do?

-If you suspect your cat may have had access to a poisonous substance, it is important to contact your veterinarian or Pet Poison Helpline or seek veterinary care as soon as possible.
-If the cat is anxious and aggressive, it is usually best to wrap it in a towel and put it in a box to prevent it from hurting itself or you.
+If you suspect your cat may have had access to a poisonous substance, it is important to contact your veterinarian or Pet Poison Helpline, a 24/7 animal poison control center, at 1-800-213-6680 or seek veterinary care as soon as possible.
+If the cat is anxious and aggressive, it is usually best to wrap them in a towel and place them in a box to prevent injury to themselves or you.

-"Wrapping in a towel also prevents the cat from ingesting further contamination from its coat. "
+"Wrapping in a towel also prevents the cat from ingesting further contaminants from their coat. "

-Wrapping in a towel also prevents the cat from ingesting further contamination from its coat.
-It is NOT advisable to try to make the cat vomit, since no home products effectively result in vomiting in cats.
-Only veterinarians can medically induce vomiting with injectable medications.
-It is best to call the veterinary hospital while you are en route to let them know you are coming, and allow them time to prepare any treatments your cat may need.
+Wrapping in a towel also prevents the cat from ingesting further contaminants from their coat.
+It is NOT advisable to try to make the cat vomit, since no home products effectively and safely result in vomiting in cats.
+Veterinarians can medically induce vomiting with injectable medications.
+It is best to call the veterinary hospital while you are en route to let them know you are coming and allow time to prepare any treatments your cat may need.

 My cat has some 'chemical' on its coat.
 What should I do?

-You should only attempt home treatment when the contamination is mild and is confined to the coat.
+You should only attempt home treatment when the exposure is mild and is confined to the skin/haircoat.
 The aim of treatment is to prevent absorption through the skin or internal ingestion of the substance.

 Remove the cat's collar as it may also have been contaminated.
-When in doubt, if you cannot safety bathe your cat without getting injured, it’s always safest to bring your cat directly to the veterinarian to allow for proper restraint.
-To remove chemicals from a cat’s coat, it is best to clip off contaminated hair (using clippers, never scissors or anything that can damage or injure you or your pet!) and then wash the cat in a liquid dish soap (used to wash dishes in the sink).
-It is important to remove as much of the contamination as possible prior to washing, since the process of washing can increase the absorption of some chemicals.
+If you cannot safety bathe your cat without getting injured, bring your cat directly to the veterinarian where they can provide mild sedation to allow for proper handling.
+To remove chemicals from a cat’s coat, it is best to wash the cat in a liquid dish soap (used to wash dishes in the sink).
+It may be helpful in some situations to clip off contaminated hair using clippers.
+Do not try to cut substances out of your cat’s fur using scissors as this often results in accidentally cutting the skin.
+Also, do not use solvents or other cleaning products strip the fur as these products can also be toxic to cats.
 After any potential exposure to poisons, it is advisable to keep the cat indoors for 24 hours for observation.
-Keep it in a warm, quiet room.
+Keep them in a warm, quiet room.
 If your cat shows any symptoms, seek veterinary attention immediately.

 What should I do if my cat has swallowed some of this chemical?

-If you feel your cat may have swallowed a toxin, contact your veterinarian or Pet Poison Helpline (800-213-6680) to determine if the product was poisonous at all.
+If you feel your cat may have swallowed a toxin, contact your veterinarian or Pet Poison Helpline to determine if the product was poisonous.
 When in doubt, seek immediate veterinary care.
-Even if the contamination was confined to the coat, many chemicals and toxins can still be absorbed across the skin or groomed off the skin and orally ingested.
-Do not try to induce vomiting at home, or begin any home remedies without consultation from a vet or Pet Poison Helpline.
+Even if the exposure was confined to the haircoat, many chemicals and toxins can still be absorbed across the skin or groomed off the skin and ingested.
+Do not try to induce vomiting at home or begin any home remedies without consultation from a vet or Pet Poison Helpline.

 What sort of things can poison cats?

-According to data from Pet Poison Helpline, an animal poison control based out of Minneapolis, the top five cat toxins of 2010 include:
+According to data from Pet Poison Helpline, a 24/7 nationwide animal poison control based out of Minneapolis, the top five cat toxins of 2020 include:

-Insecticides – Nine percent of feline-related calls in 2010 were for cats exposed to household insecticides or cats inappropriately treated with a topical flea and tick medication meant for dogs.
-Exposure to household insecticides such as lawn and garden products, sprays, powders, or granules often occurs when a cat walks through a treated area; however, serious poisoning is rare.
-More concerning is exposure to concentrated topical flea and tick medications meant for dogs.
-Dog-specific insecticides containing pyrethrins or pyrethroids are highly toxic to cats.
-Poisoning occurs when pet owners apply such products directly to cats or cats lick these medications off dogs that live with them.
-Severe drooling, tremors and life-threatening seizures can occur.
+Insecticides – Exposure to household insecticides such as lawn and garden products, sprays, powders, or granules often occurs when a cat walks through a treated area.
+Fortunately, serious poisoning is rare.
+More concerning exposures are those to concentrated topical flea and tick medications meant for dogs.
+Dog-specific insecticides containing pyrethroids, such as permethrin, are highly toxic to cats.
+Poisoning occurs when pet owners apply dog products directly to cats or cats lick these medications off dogs.
+Severe drooling, tremors, and life-threatening seizures can occur.
 Always read labels carefully before using any kind of insecticide and ask your veterinarian about appropriate topical flea and tick medications for your cat.

-Household Cleaners – Exposure to household cleaners accounted for approximately six percent of feline-related calls to Pet Poison Helpline in 2010.
-Many cat owners don’t realize that some common household cleaners like kitchen and bath surface cleaners, carpet cleaners and toilet bowl cleaners can be toxic to cats.
-Symptoms can include profuse drooling, difficulty breathing, vomiting, and even organ damage.
+Household Cleaners – Many cat owners do not realize that some common household cleaners, including kitchen and bath surface cleaners, carpet cleaners, and toilet bowl cleaners, can be toxic to cats.
+Symptoms can include profuse drooling, difficulty breathing, vomiting, ulceration to the mouth and gastrointestinal tract, and even organ damage.
 After cleaning your home, make sure all excess liquid or residue is wiped up or eliminated, and stow the products out of your cat’s reach as soon as possible.
 Only allow your cat back into the cleaned areas after the products have completely dried.

-Other Toxins – The remainder of feline-related calls during 2010 involved less obvious toxins, such as glow sticks and liquid potpourri.
-Glow sticks and jewelry contain a very bitter tasting liquid called dibutyl phthalate.
+Other Toxins –Glow sticks and jewelry contain a very bitter tasting liquid called dibutyl phthalate.
 While rarely deadly, just one bite into these items can cause your cat to drool profusely.
 Most of these exposures can be managed at home.
 Offer (but do not force) your cat chicken broth or canned tuna (in water, not oil), to help to remove the bitter taste from the mouth.
-Remove the glow sticks and clean up any remaining liquid to prevent re-exposure to cats, who may continue to groom it off their fur.
-A bath may be in order to remove any “glowing” liquid from his or her skin.
-If you see signs of redness to the eyes, squinting, continued drooling, or not eating, a trip to the veterinarian may be necessary. and veterinary professionals who require assistance treating a potentially poisoned pet – including birds!
+Remove the glow sticks and clean up any remaining liquid to prevent re-exposure to cats.
+A bath may be needed to remove any “glowing” liquid from his or her fur or skin so it cannot be ingested via grooming.
+If you see signs of redness to the eyes, squinting, continued drooling, or not eating, a trip to the veterinarian may be necessary.
 Pet Poison Helpline is available in North America by calling 800-213-6680.
 Additional information can be found online at www.petpoisonhelpline.com.
 Pet Poison Helpline is not directly affiliated with LifeLearn.